 |Butter and margarine||Artificially sweetened beverages and foods|

-Intermittent fasting – an integral part of the Pesco-Mediterranean diet.
+Intermittent fasting is an integral part of the Pesco-Mediterranean diet.

 Intermittent fasting is the practice of eating where the entire daily food intake is restricted to a specific time frame, usually 6 to 12 hours.

-This is a daily eating culture for a lifetime, rather than a course with specific duration and it is not compatible with routinely eating 3 large meals plus snacks every day.
+This is a daily eating culture for a lifetime, rather than a course with a specific duration, and it is not compatible with routinely eating three large meals plus snacks every day.

-The most prevalent form of intermittent eating involves a 16:8 fasting to eating ratio and includes 2 rather than 3 meals a day.
-So, despite you have two not restricted calories meals, the overall amount of consumed food during a day is reduced by 15 to 60 percent which may help to stabilize your body weight.
+The most prevalent form of intermittent eating involves a 16:8 fasting to eating ratio and includes two rather than three meals a day.
+So, although you have two not restricted calories meals, the overall amount of consumed food during a day is reduced by 15 to 60 percent, which may help to stabilize your body weight.
 If you do not have any contraindications or preferences, the easiest way is to deny breakfast.
-After a 12-hs overnight fast, in the morning, the body starts using fats from adipose cells to burn as metabolic fuel instead of glucose.
+After a 12-hs overnight fast, the body starts using fats from adipose cells to burn as metabolic fuel instead of glucose in the morning.
 This improves insulin sensitivity.
 Fasting does appear to lower blood pressure and resting heart rate and enhance cardiovascular health even in nonobese people.

 Today we are proud to live in a free country where everyone is free to choose their lifestyle, including the style of eating.
 Just think, do we voluntarily choose to eat the food that causes so much trouble: one in two men and one in three women is diagnosed with cancer, cardiovascular diseases kill 655,000 Americans every year, and a third of the population is obese.
 It is estimated that one-third of all cancer deaths in the United States could be prevented through dietary change.